Rylan-Meilutis/gpio_manager/docs/pwm_manager.rst

 PWMManager Class
 ----------------
-The `PWMManager` class provides methods to control PWM channels.
+The `PWMManager` class provides methods to control the hardware PWM channels (BCM Pin 18, and Pin 19).

 Methods
 -------